Underrated 80 films posters

 As the friends traverse the outside world, they encounter a sadistic spare parts mechanic, and eventually end up in a junkyard where despondent living cars are sent to their doom in a terrifying crusher while singing a song called ‘Worthless’.
 So, to call the film dark for kids would be a bit of an understatement.

-This film was single-handedly responsible for my giving household objects a fearful side-eye, long before Toy Story came along.
+The Brave Little Toaster was single-handedly responsible for my giving household objects a fearful side-eye, long before Toy Story came along.
 However, it still holds up as a surprisingly emotional and heartfelt film with a great voice cast and lovely animation.

 The Company of Wolves (1984)